Demand resilience for teams that need visibility without channel theater

 Fit

-Layer attribution views, evidence tracking, and proof-page preparation into the build.
+Layer reporting, evidence handling, and proof-page preparation into the rollout so the trust layer stays credible.

 • Release checklist for publishable proof bundles